GrottoPress/jentil/README.md

 ## Security

-Kindly send an email to admin[AT]grottopress[DOT]com about any security-related issue.
+Kindly send an email to *admin [at] grottopress [dot] com* about any security-related issue.
 We take messages we receive at this address very seriously.

 ## Showcase